microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADMSGroup/Readme.md

 ## Description

-This resource configures an Azure Active Directory Groups.
+This resource configures an Azure Active Directory Group.